This-is-pawan/React-ts-components/README.md

 Infer TypeScript types automatically from your schemas

 📌 Why use Zod?
 ✅  Validates JSON, forms, API inputs/outputs
-✅ Works well with TypeScript (auto-type inference)
-✅ Easy to use, no decorators or classes
+✅ Works well with TypeScript (auto-type inference)i Easy to use, no decorators or classes
 ✅ Safer than just using type or interface (which exist only at compile time)
 ```ts
 import { z } from "zod";